Great Ethiopian Run: Overview

 The 2016 event saw over 40,000 registrations despite the fact that a 6-month state of emergency was declared in October following violent anti-government protests.
 Abe Gashahun and Foiteyn Tesfaye, both relatively new and unknown young athletes, were the surprise winners of the 16th edition of the Great Ethiopian Run 10km international road race which was held on Sunday, November 20, 2016.

 Abe Gashahun won in a tight sprint finish ahead of Kenyan athlete Jorum Lumbasi, who became the first Kenyan male to place in the top three since Nathan Naibei finished 2nd here in 2005.
 Four athletes had entered the final home straight locked together and Gashahun only clinched victory in the final few metres of the race.

 Gashahun, coached by Haji Ajilo comes from Debre Birhan, 120km northeast of Addis Ababa, and travelled to the capital yesterday for this race.

 “I have competed abroad only twice until now, both times in France.
 I hope that my win today will give me more opportunities to compete in international races abroad, “he said after the race.

 The women’s winner Foiteyn Tesfaye who was also appearing in the race for the first time surprised better-known names in the race.
 Tesfaye runs for the Messebo club based in the northern province of Tigray and is still relatively new to the racing scene in Addis Ababa.

 The competition has had high-profile headline sponsors over its history: it was sponsored by Total from 2002–2003, Toyota from 2004–2008, and Ethiopian Airlines has been the current title sponsor since 2009.

+On November 9, 2023 over 45,000 runners participated in the event.